-The objectives of the QA standards are to assure that an accurate estimate and characterization of phytoplankton and picoplankton populations, and productivity rates are provided.
-By maintaining the consistent and established protocol, with the appropriate checks of quality control the goal is to meet the objectives stated for this study.
+The objectives of the QA standards are to assure that an accurate estimate and characterization of phytoplankton and picoplankton populations are provided by maintaining the consistent and established protocols, with the appropriate checks of quality control the goal is to meet the objectives stated for this study.
 The standards of comparability and the representation of the data collected during this study will be maintained by the adherence to the sampling, analysis, and data entry procedures.
-QA/QC will be enhanced through procedures that include examining a composite sampling base that are tested by verification of sample identifications and cell counts by two individuals in the laboratory, with an additional replicate sample analyzed in the picoplankton and productivity measurements, with strict following of the protocols, and having and new phytoplankton identifications made by trained specialists.
-In-lab verifications of identification and cell counts are conducted by the reexamination of 5% of the sample concentrates, and with regular comparisons made in split sample analysis involving the Morgan State Phytoplankton Laboratory.
-Cell counts and identifications comparisons will also be conducted on in-lab QA/QC results coming from checking and comparing results from 5% of the samples using Values Section XII. of calculations indicated in concentrations and productivity rates will be the reporting units given for data analysis.
+QA/QC will be enhanced through procedures that include examining a composite sampling base that are tested by verification of sample identifications and cell counts by two individuals in the laboratory, with an additional replicate sample analyzed in the picoplankton measurements, with strict following of the protocols, and having and new phytoplankton identifications made by trained specialists.
+In-lab verifications of identification and cell counts are conducted by the re-examination of ca. 5% of the sample indicated in Section XII.
+Values of concentrates as cell concentrations will be the reporting units given for data analysis.
 Protocol followed is given in regard to quantitative discrepancies in the Section XIII on Corrective Action.
 If an incorrect identification is noted during the in-lab sample analysis, the correction is made at that time to prevent any mis-identifications in future analyses.
-If more than 2 incorrect identifications are made in a sample, the technician is provided further information to clarify the identification, and the sample recounted.
-Any major discrepancies cell in counts identification of the major phylogenetic categories or dominant taxa (< or > 40%) would require a sample recount.
+If more than 2 incorrect identifications are made in a sample, the technician is provided further information to clarify the identification, and the sample is recounted.
+Any major discrepancies in cell counts or identification of the major phylogenetic categories or dominant taxa (< or > 40%) would require a sample recount.

 These sample analysis standards are enhanced by the training and experience in working with phytoplankton by the laboratory personnel and the PI, plus the repeated quality control checks on the analysis and data entry.
-The protocol followed represents an accuracy estimate of 80-85% (Venrick, 1978).
+The protocol followed represents an accuracy estimate of ca. 80-85% (Venrick, 1978).